4TH FEBRARY 1899

 New Cross 14th April 1899

-Involving Driver William Pogmore & Fireman Stephen Hackett Depot unknown & New Cross Driver Arthur lock & Fireman Thomas Horne
+Involving Battersea Driver William Pogmore & Fireman Stephen Hackett & New Cross Driver Arthur Lock & Fireman Thomas Horne

 SEE SUB PAGE